agency-quill/agency/documentation/responsive-grid.md

 You can find out more about the new elements and which old elements have been deprecated in the [Mozilla Developers Network (MDN) HTML elements reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).

 ### Media queries
 Media queries are `CSS` rules that are applied conditionally, based on some criteria.
-For responsive design the criteria is the viewport width.
+For responsive design the criteria we use is the viewport width.

 If a viewport is `1024px` wide, the `CSS` in a media query specified for a viewport width that falls between `1012px` and `1279px` will be applied.

-This allows us to set up breakpoints that align with the width of the user's viewport.
+This allows our layout to change depending on the width of the user's viewport.
 For instance, an element that is designed to take up half of the screen on a desktop would have a `width: 50%;`.
-On a mobile device spanning half of the page would make the element too small, so the layout changes to two rows with a `width: 100%;`.
+On a mobile device spanning half of the page would make the element too small, so the layout changes to two rows each with a `width: 100%;`.

 Below is an example of managing the left and right padding for an element on a landscape-oriented tablet vs. a laptop.